-- Students not meeting the required college-ready standards in any of the three areas should meet with a counselor or advisor to develop their individualized education plan that lists the developmental coursework needed to become collegeready. - During fall and spring semesters, full-time students are required to enroll in all disciplines of

-- developmental education until the standards are met.
-Part-time students must address at least one developmental need each semester; if multiple developmental needs are present, the student should address the reading deficiency first.
-For full-time and part-time students, bBoth summer sessions will be considered a single semester, and students will be required to enroll in at least one developmental course, preferably reading. - Before a student can withdraw from any developmental course, the student must meet with a counselor or advisor to develop strategies for completing the course the following semester. - Instructors will submit recommendations electronically to advisors and counselors for all students not completing their developmental courses successfully ("D," "F" or "W"), and these students will be required to meet with a Student Success staff member before registering for the next semester.
+- Students not meeting the required college-ready standards in any of the three areas should meet with a counselor or advisor to develop their individualized education plan that lists the developmental coursework needed to become college ready. - During fall and spring semesters, all students are required to enroll in all disciplines of developmental education until the standards are met.
+Both summer sessions will be considered a single semester. - Before a student can withdraw from any developmental course, the student must meet with a counselor or advisor to develop strategies for completing the course the following semester. - Instructors will submit recommendations electronically to advisors and counselors for all students not completing their developmental courses successfully ("D," "F" or "W"), and these students will be required to meet with a Student Success staff member before registering for the next semester.
 At the time of the meeting, the Student Support staff member will discuss appropriate strategies outlined in a contract related to the specific needs of the student.
-The Early Warning Alert System will be utilized by instructors within the first month of each semester to identify students who have poor attendance and/or unsatisfactory progress. - Students failing with a grade below "C" or withdrawn from the same developmental course for the second time will be limited to six credit hours for any future semester.
+The Early Warning System will be utilized by instructors within the first month of each semester to identify students who have poor attendance and/ or unsatisfactory progress.

+- Students with a grade below "C" or withdrawn from the same developmental course for the second time will be limited to six credit hours for any future semester.
 Within the six credit hour limit, students who are TSI-liable will be required to register for developmental courses first.
 After successfully completing the developmental course with a "C" or better, students will be permitted to register for more than six credit hours. - The academic progress of all students will be monitored through a local GPA that includes both credit and developmental courses.
 (The official GPA does not include developmental courses.)
-Students placed on academic probation will follow the college guidelines. - TSI obligation met when: - 1.
-Students complete the sequence for the area(s) of deficiencies.
-(Students must meet the prerequisites and co-requisites for the courses.)
+Students placed on academic probation will follow the college guidelines.